cloudfoundry-rs/cf-app-log-parser/README.md

         - vector-auth # see the paragraph "Deployment" for details
       routes:
        - route: vector.example.io # exposed at this route
+      health-check-type: port # vector offers a healthcheck endpoint but not on the port the parser exposes
 ```

 To deploy that, save it and run: